kchasel/stub.born/README.markdown

-ReturnStub
+Stub.born
 ==========

-Returnstub (which has a terrible name and i'm going to change it) stubs the return value of a stubbed method.
+Stub.born stubbornly refuses to lose the return value of a stubbed method, and instead stubs the return value itself with whatever you want.
 This is because RSpec's #stub_chain is awesome but it will stub the chain-forming methods to nil, so you've lost them completely.